vfixresearch/vFix/readme_v2.md

 Explanation: Similar to acceptHybridization, this function includes a lock_for_reentrancy check.
 By setting lock_for_reentrancy = true; at the start of execution, it prevents reentrant attacks, ensuring the function's secure operation.

-The generated `.sol` file contains the patched contract code.
-For example, for a reentrancy vulnerability, the patched code will update state variables before external calls to prevent reentrancy attacks.

 ## Examples and Results
 The `examples` folder contains sample contracts with vulnerabilities that can be used as input for VFIX, and the `res` folder includes the corresponding patched contracts, demonstrating the tool’s effectiveness across various vulnerability types.